Cancer kills only the confused.

 To understand cancer, I think you have to ask: why do young people get less of it?
 Why is cancer something that occurs at all times in most species, but is effectively only lethal to aged animals?

-There are two standard answers to this: either because cancer is caused by combining certain mutations, and that just gets more likely with time, or because our immune system gets weaker as we age.
-These certainly play a role, but I want to propose a more fundamental theory: for cancer to spread (metastasize, which ultimately kills you) it needs to find areas where new cancer can form.
+There are two standard answers to this: either cancer is caused by combining certain mutations (a lottery), and that just gets more likely with time (you draw a ticket every day, eventually you get unlucky), or because our immune system, which keeps cancer in check, gets weaker as we age.
+These two certainly play a role, but I want to propose a more fundamental theory: for cancer to spread (metastasize, which ultimately kills you) it needs to find areas where new cancer can form.
 Animals that don’t die from cancer (young people, naked mole rats, plants, etc.) don’t control the arising of cancer, but they effectively make it impossible for cancer to spread.
 The way they do this is by minimizing the phase boundaries between separate cellular communication collectives, where the goal state of the local environment (the “phase identity”) is less clearly defined.
 As we age, these areas increase, as intercellular signaling degrades, and we get lethal forms of cancer.

 An Antropomorphized Intro to Cancer